maxmcd/bramble/notes/24-early-cuttoff-optimization.md

 Because the dependency graph in Bramble is (currently) constructed using the hash of input derivations any change to build input will result in a full rebuild.

-I think it's important when thinking about a solution here to remember that all build inputs are either filesystem files or `fetch` derivations, so don't get too creative about storing build state.
+When thinking about solutions here remember that all build inputs are either filesystem files or `fetch` derivations, so don't get too creative about storing build state.

 ### Always use the build output as the derivation hash